Prevent Child Abuse in Oklahoma

 Who is a mandated reporter according to OK state requirements?

-How do I report child abuse in Oklahoma?
+How do I report child or vulnerable adult abuse in Oklahoma?